Dog Bite Prevention

 - Adopt from a well-managed animal shelter whose staff and volunteers can fill you in on the dog’s background, personality and behavior in the shelter.

 - Socialize your dog!
 Well-socialized dogs make enjoyable, trustworthy companions.
 Undersocialized dogs are a risk to their owners and to others because they can become frightened by everyday things—which means they are more likely to aggress or bite.
 Socializing is the opposite of isolating.
 It’s important for puppies to meet, greet and enjoy a variety of people, animals, places and things.
 Done properly, socializing helps puppies feel comfortable and friendly in various situations, rather than uncomfortable and potentially aggressive.
-The main rule for effective socializing is to let your dog progress at her own pace and never force her to be around someone or something when she’s clearly fearful or uncomfortable.
+The main rule for effective socializing is to let your dog progress at their own pace and never force them to be around someone or something when they’re clearly fearful or uncomfortable.

 - Don’t wait for a serious accident to happen.
 The first time your dog shows aggressive behavior toward anybody, even if no injury occurs, seek professional help from a Certified Applied Animal Behaviorist (CAAB), a veterinary behaviorist (Dip ACVB), or a qualified Certified Professional Dog Trainer (CPDT).
 Please see our article, Finding Professional Behavior Help, for information about finding an expert in your area.
 Your animal shelter may also offer or be able to refer you to helpful services.